 Call us today: 1.800.568.8310

 In recent years, the demand for qualified information technology (IT) talent has soared.
-Since the start of the coronavirus pandemic, IT has played a crucial role in maintaining stability as organizations closed their offices and instructed their employees to work at home, and e-commerce sales surged as consumers shifted to online shopping.
+Since the start of the coronavirus pandemic, IT has played a crucial role in maintaining stability as organizations embrace a hybrid work model, and security and risk management have become a high-level issue.

 With over 60 years of talent acquisition experience, Acara is well-equipped to source and recruit information technology candidates across several different industries.
 Our team of recruitment professionals is committed to implementing innovative people strategies that deliver results and empower the workforce.
 Through our suite of contingent and direct hire placement services, we help our clients discover premier talent nationwide.

-By leveraging our 2021 Information Technology Salary Guide, your organization will be well-positioned to attract these qualified professionals with competitive salary rates at your disposal.
+As senior leaders collectively prepare for the start of the new year, developing a well-designed talent approach will be critical in effectively sourcing, recruiting, and retaining these in-demand candidates.
+By leveraging our 2023 Information Technology Salary Guide, your organization will be well-positioned to attract these qualified professionals with competitive salary rates at your disposal.

-All compensation figures within our enclosed salary guide have been generated via Emsi—a premier provider of labor market data and analytics.
-Emsi’s sophisticated software is underpinned by an array of verified public and government sources.
+All compensation figures within our enclosed salary guide were generated via Lightcast—a premier labor market data and analytics provider.
+An array of verified public and government sources underpins Lightcast’s sophisticated software.
 The tool drives in-depth industry analysis by delivering accurate summaries of the labor and compensation market.

 Our team of workforce experts predicts the following information technology trends becoming more prevalent in the future:

 The landscape of work is changing.
-Traditional office-centric companies are evolving into geographically distributed organizations by embracing a hybrid work model.
-This model creates challenges, and new opportunities, for IT departments.
-The use of personal devices for work purposes continues to increase and shift the definition of what is considered a security perimeter.
-IT professionals must cater to split in-person and remote work environments while managing equipment, security, business continuity, and employee demands.
+Traditional office-centric companies have evolved into geographically distributed organizations by embracing a hybrid work model.
+In fact, 58 percent of American workers have the ability to work from home at least one day a week.
+This model creates challenges, and new opportunities, for IT departments who must cater to split in-person and remote work environments while managing equipment, security, business continuity, and employee demands.

 A series of alarming cybersecurity incidents in the United States has made security and risk management a high-level issue for companies and state and federal government.
-As the number and sophistication of security breaches climb, the amount of legislation required to protect consumers has increased.
-Regulations are expected to become even more complex in 2022 making corporate compliance more burdensome.
+As the number and sophistication of security breaches and leaks climb, the amount of legislation required to protect consumers has increased.
+Regulations are expected to be even more complex in 2023 making corporate compliance more burdensome.
 To meet these requirements, the demand for cyber and information security professionals across all industries will continue to grow.

 Companies continue to rely on AI as part of their everyday business to strike greater efficiencies and more effectively manage product inventory.
 With increased utilization comes increased demand, and the need for AI professionals will only grow over the next several years.
-Some retraining of existing IT workers may be required to meet the shift to AI and there will be a need for developers, testers, programmers, and technology specialists.
+Some upskilling and reskilling of existing IT workers may be required to meet the shift to AI, and there will be a need for developers, testers, programmers, and technology specialists.

-Average job growth for all occupations is 13%.
-The positions with the highest projected growth in IT are:
+Average job growth for all occupations is 15%, much faster than the average for all occupations.
+The positions with the highest projected growth in computer and information technology are: